 3. The Institute of Genealogy and Historical Research

 This is a serious academic conference for genealogists who want to become experts, whether for taking on clients or for making their own research as good as it can possibly be.
-It’s hosted every year at Stamford University in Birmingham, Alabama.
 Attendees have the option of staying in local hotels, or saving some money by staying in the school’s dorms.
 You have to get your registration in early to get into a dorm, though, as they are popular places to lodge among attendees (in spite of the fact that you’ll be paired with one or more roommates you may not know, unless you bring other attendees you do know with you).
 The conference is a week-long intensive course in genealogical research on the highest levels, and you will be kept busy learning new things from the experts the entire time you’re there.
 You’ll come away a whole new genealogist, with renewed enthusiasm for your research and likely a list of research topics in your tree you want to tackle.
 Even if you only attend this conference once, it will make a big difference in your research, and improve it in ways you can’t even imagine.
 It’s almost like getting a mini-degree in Genealogy.